sananth12/ImageScraper/README.md

 Upgrading
 ---------

-Please check and updates and upgrade using:
+Check if a newer version if available  and upgrade using:

 ```sh
 $ sudo  pip install ImageScraper --upgrade